tanbiralam/InsightIQ/README.md

 main();
 ## ⚙️ Configuration

 Example `.env.example` file:
 DATABASE_URL="postgresql://user:password@host:5432/database?schema=public"
 # PostgreSQL database connection URL.
 # Replace with your database credentials.
 Ensure strong passwords and secure access.
 # Example: postgresql://dbuser:securepassword@localhost:5432/mydatabase?schema=public

 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY="pk_test_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 # Clerk Publishable Key (public).
 Obtain from your Clerk dashboard: https://dashboard.clerk.com/
 # This key is safe to expose in client-side code.

 CLERK_SECRET_KEY="sk_test_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 # Clerk Secret Key (private).
 Retrieve from your Clerk dashboard.
 NEVER commit this to version control!
 # Treat this key like a password.
 Store it securely and limit access.

 NEXT_PUBLIC_CLERK_SIGN_IN_URL="/sign-in"
 # The sign-in URL for Clerk.

 NEXT_PUBLIC_CLERK_SIGN_UP_URL="/sign-up"
 # The sign-up URL for Clerk.

 NEXT_PUBLIC_CLERK_AFTER_SIGN_IN_URL="/"
 # Where to redirect users after successful sign-in.

 NEXT_PUBLIC_CLERK_AFTER_SIGN_UP_URL="/"
 # Where to redirect users after successful sign-up.

 OPENAI_API_KEY="sk-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 # Your OpenAI API key.
 Get it from: https://platform.openai.com/account/api-keys.
 # Keep this key private and secure!
 Do not share or commit this to version control.

 REPLICATE_API_TOKEN="r8_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 # Your Replicate API token.
 Obtain from: https://replicate.com/account/api-tokens.
 # Securely store and manage this token.

 STRIPE_API_KEY="sk_test_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 # Your Stripe API Secret Key (private).
 Get it from: https://dashboard.stripe.com/apikeys.
 # NEVER commit this key to version control!
 Handle with extreme care.

 NEXT_PUBLIC_STRIPE_PUBLIC_KEY="pk_test_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 # Your Stripe Public Key (public).
 This key can be safely exposed.

 STRIPE_WEBHOOK_SECRET="whsec_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 # Stripe Webhook Secret.
 Used to verify incoming Stripe webhooks.
 NEVER commit this!
 # This secret is crucial for ensuring the integrity of Stripe webhook events.

 NEXT_PUBLIC_APP_URL="http://localhost:3000"
 # The URL of your application (used for Stripe webhooks, CORS, etc.).
 # This should be the base URL where your application is deployed.
-## 🤝 Contributinggg
+## 🤝 Contributing

-We welcome contributions to InsightIQ!
-To contribute:
+We warmly welcome contributions to InsightIQ!
+To contribute effectively, please follow these guidelines:

-1. Fork the repository on GitHub.
+1.  **Fork the repository:** Begin by forking the InsightIQ repository on GitHub to create your own copy.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`.
+2.  **Create a new branch:** Create a dedicated branch for your feature or bug fix: `git checkout -b feature/your-feature-name`.
+This ensures a clean and organized workflow.
-3. Make your changes and commit them with descriptive messages.
+3.  **Make your changes:** Implement your changes, ensuring that your code adheres to the project's coding standards.
+Write clear and concise commit messages to explain your changes.
-4. Push your branch to your forked repository: `git push origin feature/your-feature-name`.
+4.  **Push your branch:** Push your branch to your forked repository: `git push origin feature/your-feature-name`.
-5. Submit a pull request to the main branch of the original InsightIQ repository.
+5.  **Submit a pull request:** Submit a pull request to the main branch of the original InsightIQ repository.
+Provide a detailed description of your changes and the problem they solve.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.